Sylvie Roke: Distinctions

-She is an elected fellow of the American Physical Society (APS; 2020).
+She is an elected fellow of the American Physical Society (APS; 2020) and of OPTICA (2022).
 She is a fellow of the Young Academy of the Berlin-Brandenburg Academy of Sciences and Humanities (2010) and the German Academy of Natural Scientists, Leopoldina (2010), a young fellow at the Werner von Siemens Ring, and was selected for the Excellence Network of the Robert-Bosch Foundation.